apim/apim.github.io/05_Spring_AOP_Tutorial.md

 Now let's re-implement this using annotation.
 The main annotation is `@Aspect` and to use this there should be a line added into the bean configuration XML as `<aop:aspectj-autoproxy/>`.
 All the tags for advices discussed above have almost one-to-one mapped annotations defined e.g. **@Before**, **@AfterReturning** etc. These annotations directly accept the pointcut reference as input like `@After("execution(* apim.github.tutorial.Instrumentalist.sing())")` or `@Before(pointcut="execution(* apim.github.tutorial.Instrumentalist.sing())")`.
 However, there can be cases where same pointcut expression is used at multiple places.
 To aid this, pointcuts can also be explicitly defined using **@Pointcut** annotation on an empty method (e.g. `@Pointcut("execution(* apim.github.tutorial.Instrumentalist.sing())") private void pointCutService() {})`.

+There are more features to the Spring's AOP than just method interception.
+For example, it is easy to interpret the values for the method at pointcut.
+This is doable by adding an argument of **JoinPoint** to the methods implementing the advices.
+In addition, *@AfterReturning* advice method can have another argument (type may be *Object*) holding the value being returned from the intercepted method and for this within the annotation a second parameter has to be added as `returning=<argument name>`.
+Similarly, *@AfterThrowing* can have another argument of type *Throwable* holding the exception being thrown and for this also a second parameter is required within the annotation as `throwing=<argument name>`.
+Lastly, the missing advice from the above example - `around` (annotation form `@Around`) - here instead of *JoinPoint*, the advice implementation accepts `ProceedingJoinPoint`.
+Main reason for this is that the advice method, once intercepted pointcut method, shall allow continuation of normal operation by invoking `proceed()` and then again the advice can resume its post processing.